 • main(): this method is called at the beginning of a Java program.

-JAR files is Java Archive fles and it aggregates many files into one.
+A JAR file is Java Archive file and it aggregates many files into one.
 It holds Java classes in a library.
 JAR files are built on ZIP file format and have .jar file extension.

-This is Web Archive File and used to store XML, java classes, and JavaServer pages. which is used to distribute a collection of JavaServer Pages, Java Servlets, Java classes, XML files, static Web pages etc.
+WAR is a Web Archive File and is used to store XML, Java classes and JavaServer pages which is used to distribute a collection of JavaServer Pages, Java Servlets, Java classes, XML files, static Web pages etc.